|Dozierende||Till Förster (firstname.lastname@example.org, BeurteilerIn)|

 |Einsatz digitaler Medien||kein spezifischer Einsatz|

-Modul: Basics: Social Anthropology (Master Studiengang African Studies)
+Modul: Fields: Knowledge Production and Transfer (Master Studiengang African Studies)

-Modul: Theory and General Anthropology (Master Studienfach Anthropology)
+Modul: Research Skills in Social and Cultural Anthropology (Master Studienfach Anthropology)

 |An-/Abmeldung zur Leistungsüberprüfung||Anmelden: Belegen; Abmelden: nicht erforderlich|